Skip to main content

 "Can I drive?"
 She asked when he finished explaining.

 "No. I need to get back home.
 I can't do so in a run-down car."
-He smiled amused.
+He smiled, amused.

 "That was my first attempt, okay?"
-She defended pointing her forefinger at him.
+She defended by pointing her forefinger at him.
 "Do you learn everything on the very first day?"
 She asked.
 Aniruddha shook his head.
 "How about you try when we get back?"
-She looked disappointed and turned her back to him.
+She looked disappointed and turned her back on him.
 Aniruddha closed the bonnet shut and smiled.

 "Bondita."
-He said almost in a whisper "There are no tables to hide under here.
+He said almost in a whisper, "There are no tables to hide under here.
 So it's no use being angry."
 His voice had a hint of amusement.

 "I am not angry."
 She stomped back to the car and sat down.
 As she closed the door and looked up, he wasn't there.
-Bondita looked around worried, narrowing her eyes.
+Bondita looked around, worried, narrowing her eyes.

 "Here."
 He extended his hand to her as she looked up with questioning eyes.